Scribbd/aws-latice-cdk/README.md

 ## Notes

 If you wish to use least-privileged networking, you need to define an ingress rule that has a prefix-list as its source.
 As of writing this, [cdk does not support prefix lookup](https://github.com/aws/aws-cdk/issues/15115).
 If you are logged in, find yours [here](https://eu-west-1.console.aws.amazon.com/vpcconsole/home?region=eu-west-1#ManagedPrefixLists:v=3;search=:vpc-lattice).
+Update [this line accordingly](https://github.com/Scribbd/aws-latice-cdk/blob/main/servicenettest/servicenettest_stack.py#L30).